beerneko/gatsby-starter-netlify-cms2/src/pages/blog/2020-01-25-its-free-domain-name.md

 ---
 templateKey: blog-post
-title: It's free domain name!
+title: It's a simple free website!
 date: 2020-01-25T20:10:21.192Z
 description: >-
   Do you really care that you use your own unique domain name only?
 Can't you